zeppelinos/zos-docs/docs/docs/building.md

     zos push --network development --deploy-stdlib

 We pass that `--deploy-stdlib` flag because we are using a development network that started clean.
 When you deploy your application to a real network where the `openzeppelin-zos` standard library has already been deployed, you won't need this flag.

+The first time you run this command for a specific network, a new `package.zos.<network>.json` will be created.
+This file will reflect the status of your project in that network.

 TODO: test this and comment about the resulting logs.
 On the published zos, the set-stdlib command fails, wait for a new release.